Physics of the Propagating Action Potential: Introduction

-Since $V(t)$ is provided by the experiment, all three terms of Eq. \eqref{cable} are known.
-The different regions of the graph in Fig. 1 correspond to specifically identifiable regions in the phase space \cite{phase} of the currents vs. action potential V. ``As a whole, the phase diagram represents all that the system can be, and its shape can easily elucidate qualities of the system that might not be obvious otherwise'' \cite{phase1}.
-In particular we shall identify and describe the diverse colored segments of $V(t)$ vs. $t$ from Fig. 1 in the phase space diagrams Fig. 2a-2d of currents vs. potential and in Fig. 6b and Fig. 6d of the hysteresis phase space trajectory.
-The colored segments correspond to \begin{enumerate} \item Linear outgoing current, later identified as potassium current. \item Sodium M-channel $1^{st}$ order phase transition exhibiting scaling across a range of temperatures. \item Sodium lattice morphing with a $2^{nd}$ order phase polarization flip from M-channel to H-channel. \item Sodium H-channel $1^{st}$ order phase transition exhibiting scaling across a range of temperatures. \item Potassium N-channel $1^{st}$ order phase transition exhibiting scaling across a range of temperatures. \end{enumerate}
+\quad The phase space trajectories represent the time evolution of the system and their shape exposes properties of the system such as quasilinear portions that might not be obvious otherwise.
+Differently colored regions of the action potential in Fig.~\ref{fig:actionpotL} correspond to specifically identifiable regions in the phase space of currents vs. potential $V$.
+In particular we shall identify and describe the diverse colored segments of $V(t)$ vs. $t$ from Fig.~\ref{fig:actionpotL} in the phase space graphs Figures~\ref{fig:RisingEdgeSweep425L}, \ref{fig:RecoveryCurrentsSweep170L} and \ref{fig:APPeakDetailSweep170L}.
+Fig.~\ref{fig:hysteresisL}(b) and Fig.~\ref{fig:hysteresisL}(d) show the AP hysteresis phase space trajectory.

-We shall fit ionic and capacitive currents and also show that the fractions of completed $1^{st}$ order phase transitions scale across a temperature range yielding dimensionless temperature independent constants very close to the value of the fine-structure constant.

-Eq. \eqref{currents} lists the ionic currents.
-Ionic currents $J_M$, $J_H$ and $J_N$ have the familiar structure as the product of maximum conductance $g_X$, fraction of open channels $Xo(V)/X$, and the driving force $(V-V_X$).

-Experimental data shows that $g_X$ grows exponentially with temperature (see Fig. 4c), $Xo/X$ is temperature independent (see Fig. 5), and $(V-V_X$) is slightly temperature dependent.

-Figures 2a and 2b display the capacitive current $C_m dV/dt$ and the ionic current $J_{I}$ as functions of $V$ at $4.5 ^oC$ for the rising edge and the recovery regions of the action potential respectively.
-Similarly, Figures 2c and 2d display the currents at $19.8 ^oC$.
-Also displayed are fits for $J_0, J_M, J_H $ and $J_N$, respectively linear potassium current at the foot of the action potential, incoming sodium M-channel current, polarization current caused by the morphing of sodium channels lattice, at first incoming and then outgoing sodium H-channel current and outgoing potassium N-channel current.
-Note that the rising edge currents $J_0$ and $J_M$ are cancelling each other at the foot of the action potential. $J_0$ is outgoing and $J_M$ is incoming.
-We shall argue later that $J_0$, negligible at low temperature, is potassium current.
-In the recovery region, the currents $J_N$ and $J_H$ overlap adding to total outgoing current.